elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

             <img src="../../assets/images/FTH-fig5-chap5.png"
             width="500" alt="Screenshot Zenodo page for day 1 course from DTL"/>
          </figure>
+         **Figure 5:** Zenodo record for the Introductory Module of the DTL FAIR Data Stewardship Course.
+View [this record](https://doi.org/10.5281/zenodo.4629718) on Zenodo.

 ### DOIs for GitHub repositories and making use of releases to version training material